Mariede/Mariede/README.md

 About 11 years ago I moved to a city near São Paulo called Sorocaba and for the last 9 years until now I am a public servant, working in the position of Systems Analyst as a permanent employee for their city hall.
 Nowadays Sorocaba has nearly 700k inhabitants.

 I like music, cycling, running and pc games (but sadly I am not having enough time to play with)… running is something that a discovered to enjoy a lot not too long ago.
 It is also great when I can spend some time watching any good series on Netflix or Disney+.
 Right now I am studying Italian language.
-Side note: when possible, I really enjoy to study JavaScript related things! (except Typescript. lol I can live with, but don't see a good point in using that messy)
+Side note: when possible, I really enjoy to study JavaScript related things! (except Typescript. lol I can live with, but don't see a good point in using that.
+It's messy)

 ### Some works